 Spring calls for us to lighten up.
 It’s a great time to try jeans and pants in trending colors, lighter denims, lightweight fabrics, white and fresh prints.
 Depending on your style preference you might need to refresh your wardrobe with one or more of the following.

-I love wearing white jeans all year, but I especially enjoy pairing them with lighter weight fabrics and more cheerful colors during the spring.
+You absolutely can wear white jeans all year, but I especially enjoy pairing them with lighter weight fabrics and more cheerful colors during the spring.
+That’s why I chose to put mine away for the winter this year.
 And white jeans look lovely worn with a denim jacket, blazer, utility jacket, trench coat or lightweight cardigan.
 They’re so versatile.

 Lightweight Cotton (or blend) Pants